Harmonicorps/betaleaf.github.com/_posts/2016-01-14-dota-auto-acceptor.md

 This is a simple tool that automatically accepts the game when dota manages to find one.

   - Starts enabled.
-Press F7 to <i class="fa fa-toggle-on"/>toggle On/Off.
-Beeps twice when on.
-Beeps once when off.
+Press F7 to toggle on/off.
+  - - Beeps once when off <i class="fa fa-toggle-off"/>.
+  - - Beeps twice when on <i class="fa fa-toggle-on"/>.
   - Works at any Windowed Mode or Borderless Resolution. **Fullscreen Mode not supported.**
   - Works on all gamemodes.